-The Link Between Talcum Powder and Ovarian Cancer
+The Link Between Talcum Powder And Ovarian Cancer

 The Trouble With Talcum Powder

-The connection between talcum powder and ovarian cancer dates to 1971 when particles of this powder were found in ovarian tumors in a research study published in the Journal of Obstetrics and Gynecology of the British Commonwealth.
+The connection between talcum powder and ovarian cancer dates to 1971 when particles of this powder were found in ovarian tumors in a research study published in the Journal of Obstetrics and Gynaecology of the British Commonwealth.
 Since then, several clinical studies have detected a link between ovarian cancer and exposure to talcum powder.
-In 2010, the World Health Organization and the International Agency for Research on Cancer reported an increased risk of ovarian cancer among women who used talcum powder for freshness and dryness in their genital area.
+In 2010, the World Health Organization (WHO) and the International Agency for Research on Cancer reported an increased risk of ovarian cancer among women who used talcum powder for freshness and dryness in their genital area.

 More recent studies have provided added evidence for this link.
 The 2016 African American Cancer Epidemiology Study (AACES) found that women who reported use of talc in the genital area were 44% more likely to have ovarian cancer than women who did not habitually use the powder.
-The same year, a study by Brigham and Women’s Hospital in Boston supported by a grant from the National Institutes of Health reported a 33% higher risk for ovarian cancer associated with use of talc in the genital area.
+The same year, a study by Brigham and Women’s Hospital in Boston supported by a grant from the National Institutes of Health (NIH) reported a 33% higher risk for ovarian cancer associated with use of talc in the genital area.

 In addition to numerous studies, the American Cancer Society warns women of the danger of talcum powder and encourages the use of a powder with cornstarch instead of talc.
-The concern is that talcum powder applied to the genitals, underwear, or sanitary napkins can end up inside the body, irritating the ovaries.
+The concern is that talcum powder applied to the genitals, underwear or sanitary napkins can end up inside the body, irritating the ovaries.
 This irritation promotes inflammation and the growth of cancer cells.

-Taking Your Case to Negotiation or Litigation
+Taking Your Case To Negotiation Or Litigation

 Despite these studies about the high risk of baby powder cancer, the manufacturer Johnson & Johnson has denied the claims and refused to put a warning on any of its products that contain talc.
 These products include its baby powder, body powder and other deodorizing powders.